-What we do at Get Staffed Up is help lawyers delegate their way to freedom.
-We are very very big on delegation but we have a different twist, instead of having someone in-house and really adding to the payroll and the overhead — and the entrepreneurial community being one of the most stressed communities —, we have decided to look elsewhere and find virtual staff all over the world which does have a price component but not a trade-off for talent.
+What we do at Get Staffed Up is helping lawyers delegate their way to freedom.
+We are very, very big on the delegation, but we have a different twist; instead of having someone in-house and really adding to the payroll and the overhead — and the entrepreneurial community being one of the most stressed communities —, we have decided to look elsewhere and find virtual staff all over the world which does have a price component but not a trade-off for talent.
 We find the best talent all over the world with a system that we’ve developed over the years and have Kristen David from Uplevel Your Business, Uplevel Your Life! had a lot to do with that.

 We’re going to talk about 7 tips on how to onboard your virtual assistant for ongoing success.
-It is one of the areas that is generally overlooked and it’s important that you have a plan for that and we are a talented finding and placement company, we are not the training and ongoing on-boarding company and it’s really important that those two things are distinguished and that you do find somebody exceptional like Kristen David to work with to help you if you’re not experienced in those areas.
+It is one of the areas that is generally overlooked, and it’s important that you have a plan for that we are a talented finding and placement company.
+We are not the training and ongoing onboarding company, and it’s really important that those two things are distinguished and that you do find somebody exceptional like Kristen David to work with to help you if you’re not experienced in those areas.
 You can get super great Free Resources by Kristen David HERE and, without further ado, let me dive into what we’ve developed as the seven tips for how to onboard your virtual assistant for ongoing success:

 1. Give WRITTEN instructions.